JonathanMEdwards/subtext10/doc/language.md

 > Of course a language for scientific computing must support units of measure.
 Except that the popular ones don’t!
 This is a solved problem, and we should add units as soon as we can.

-## Structures, formulas, and programs
+## Blocks, formulas, and programs

-One way Subtext documents are constructed is with a _structure_ (the other is a _series_) .
-A structure contains a fixed set of items with (optional) names.
-Structures are defined in the syntax with curly brackets preceded by a keyword indicating the kind of structure.
-Structures are used for both data and programs.
-A common data structure is the _record_, which is like a struct or object in other languages, and like a row in a relational databases.
+One way Subtext documents are constructed is with a _block_ (the other is a _series_) .
+A block contains a fixed set of items with (optional) names.
+Blocks are defined in the syntax with curly brackets preceded by a keyword indicating the kind of block.
+Blocks are used for both data and programs.
+A common data block is the _record_, which is like a struct or object in other languages, and like a row in a relational databases.
 For example:
 ```
 b: record {
   x: 0